kevin-maomao/hw5/README.md

 # PwmOut and logic analyzer

-copy from github https://github.com/ARMmbed/mbed-os-snippet-PwmOut_ex_3 and modify the code referencing breathing light createe an object breathingLight and use eventqueue to simutaneously observe the PWM
+copy from github https://github.com/ARMmbed/mbed-os-snippet-PwmOut_ex_3

+modify the code referencing breathing light createe an object breathingLight and use eventqueue to simutaneously observe the PWM

 ## Codes modified in main.cpp